Xingu Indigenous Park

 The Xingu Indigenous Park (Parque Indígena do Xingu, pronounced [ʃiŋˈɡu]) is an indigenous territory of Brazil, first created in 1961 as a national park in the state of Mato Grosso, Brazil.
-Its official purposes are to protect the environment and the several tribes of Xingu indigenous peoples in the area.
+Its official purposes are to protect the environment and the several nations of Xingu Indigenous peoples in the area.

 Location

-The Xingu Indigenous Park is on the upper Xingu River in the north east of the state of Mato Grosso, in the south of the Amazon biome.
+The Xingu Indigenous Park is on the upper Xingu River in the northeast of the state of Mato Grosso, in the south of the Amazon biome.

 It covers 26,420 square km (2,642,003 hectares, 6,528,530 acres), with savannah and drier semi-deciduous forests in the south transitioning to Amazon rain forest in the north.

 There is a rainy season from November to April.

 The headwaters of the Xingu River are in the south of the park.

 The area covered by the park was defined in 1961 and covers parts of the municipalities of Canarana, Paranatinga, São Félix do Araguaia, São José do Xingu, Gaúcha do Norte, Feliz Natal, Querência, União do Sul, Nova Ubiratã and Marcelândia in the state of Mato Grosso.

 To the east is the basin of the Araguaia River, the main branch of the Tocantins.
 To the west and south is the Teles Pires branch of the Tapajos River.
 Much of the surrounding area, except to the north, is now heavily deforested.
 On the east side the deforested or unforested area extends northeast marking the approximate southeastern edge of the Amazon forest.

 At the center of the park a fan of rivers join.
 These are, counter-clockwise, Ferro River, Steinem, Ronuro, Jatoba, Batavi (or Tamitatoala), Auiiti, Culiseu, Culuene River and Tonguro.

 History

-In the Upper Xingu region was a highly self-organized pre-Columbian anthropogenic landscape, including deposits of fertile agricultural terra preta, black soil in Portuguese, with a network of roads and polities each of which covered about 250 square kilometers.
+The Upper Xingu region was a highly self-organized pre-Columbian anthropogenic landscape, including deposits of fertile agricultural terra preta, black soil in Portuguese, with a network of roads and polities each of which covered about 250 square kilometers.

 The Upper Xingu region was heavily populated prior to European and African contact.
 Densely populated settlements developed from 1200 to 1600 CE.
 Ancient roads and bridges linked communities that were often surrounded by ditches or moats.
 The villages were pre-planned and featured circular plazas.
 Archaeologists have unearthed 19 villages so far.